 In 2020, the citizens of Colorado voted to introduce gray wolves on the Western Slope of Colorado (Proposition 114) with 50.9% in favor and 49.1% in opposition.
 The majority of rural counties opposed the ballot measure.

-In 2021, the Colorado Parks and Wildlife will begin the process of developing a plan for introducing wolves into the State.
+In 2021, the Colorado Parks and Wildlife began the process of developing a plan for introducing wolves into the State.

 The text of Proposition 114 requires the State to, "HOLD STATEWIDE HEARINGS TO ACQUIRE INFORMATION TO BE CONSIDERED IN DEVELOPING SUCH PLAN, INCLUDING SCIENTIFIC, ECONOMIC, AND SOCIAL CONSIDERATIONS PERTAINING TO SUCH RESTORATION"